react-voodoo/react-voodoo/readme.md

 ## Welcome to react-voodoo !

-react-voodoo is a truly additive & intuitive tween engine for React
+react-voodoo is an additive & intuitive tween engine for React

 Why another animation engine ?